JustMarvell/BUFF_NAI/README.md

 - [x] True push-to-talk (hold key to record, release to stop)
 - [ ] Hands-free / wake-word mode (voice activity detection)
 - [ ] Sprite/avatar reacting to conversation (optional, exploratory)

+## Current Stage

+**Stage 1: Push-to-talk — in progress**

+The core pipeline (mic → speech-to-text → LLM → text-to-speech) is working end-to-end with a fixed-duration recording window.
+Not yet implemented: true push-to-talk (hold-to-record), hands-free/wake-word mode, and the optional sprite/avatar layer.

 ## How It Works